rcwbr/devcontainer-cache-build/README.md

 ### Initialize script

 The initialize script replaces `build` in `.devcontainer/devcontainer.json`, and computes appropriate configuration for the devcontainer image Docker build command.
+Internally, it wraps a Docker container run, in which the configuration logic and build execution is managed.

 #### Initialize script basic usage